 CP: We’re here to change the game.

-Well, it seems like you guys are already doing exactly that.
-In the project deck you described the movie as an ‚unapologetic approach at bringing the queer as fuck, in your face attitude to snowboarding’.
+Well, it seems like you folks are already doing exactly that.
+In the project deck you described the movie as an 'unapologetic approach at bringing the queer as fuck, in your face attitude to snowboarding'.

 CP: Amen, that’s exactly the vibe we’re going for.